greasydeal/supermacro/README.md

     - Profile `.xml` files will contain `<bar>` elements that reference macro bar `.xml` files.

-    - The character's global and job specific profiles `.xml` files will both be used to create your custom macro palette.
-Each bar will stack on above previous bar starting with the globar bars and ending with job specific bars.
+    - The character's global and job specific profile `.xml` files will both be used to create your custom macro palette.
+Each bar will stack above the previous bar starting with the globar bars and ending with job specific bars.
 For example, a global profile with 2 bars and a job specific profile with 1 bar would create the following layout on screen:

         ```
         [JOB SPECIFIC BAR #1]